-During their stay, the artistic ShUM fellows will also be expected to allow interested visitors an insight into their work and concepts in a suitable form, e.g., in workshop discussions.
-Young people and schools will also be invited, and an exchange of ideas with local artists and cultural institutions is also desirable.
+During their stay, the artistic ShUM fellows are expected to allow interested visitors an insight into their work and concepts in a suitable form, e.g., in workshops or public discussions.
+Young people and schools will also be invited, and an exchange of ideas with local artists and cultural institutions is desirable.

-Events linked to the fellowship are organized in collaboration with the curator and artistic director of the residency program.
+Events linked to the fellowship are organized in collaboration with the curator of the residency programme and the administration of the cities.

 The call for applications is open to professional artists from around the world working in the following areas:

-Painting, sculpture, plastic art, drawing, installation, film, video, print, ceramic, textile, performance, photography
+Painting, sculpture, drawing, installation, film, video, print, ceramic, textile, performance, photography

 Architecture, urban and spatial planning, applied art, design, calligraphy, book and printing art, gold- and silversmithing